-The RETURN partnership was set up to promote research against environmental, climate and anmental, natural and anthropic risks and promote their participation into strategic European and glofront, owing to their interest in raising awareness of environmental and resilience issues in Italy. research centres and industry and thanks to the forecasting, and prevention methods, and the various strategies to be adopted, the outcomes will significantly contribute to improving the entire disa-
+The RETURN partnership was set up to promote research against environmental, climate and anthropic risks.
+The FS Group is one of 26 partners, confirming the interest in a project that aims to strengthen national research networks on environmental, natural and anthropic risks and promote their participation into strategic European and global value chains.
+The companies of the Infrastructure Unit - RFI, Anas and Italferr - are at the forefront, owing to their interest in raising awareness of environmental and resilience issues in Italy.

+The project will promote the synergy of academia, research centres and industry and thanks to the application of new smart assessment, monitoring, forecasting, and prevention methods, and the various strategies to be adopted, the outcomes will significantly contribute to improving the entire disaster risk management cycle.